-Years of prepping salads and spending way more moulah than we’d like to admit has made the team here at Loveleaf experts in stretching your hard-earned green to get the most leafy greens (and tortilla chips, and chocolate, and…you get the idea).
+Years of prepping healthy meals and spending way more money than I’d like to admit has made me kind of an expert in stretching hard-earned green to get the most leafy greens (and tortilla chips, and chocolate, and…you get the idea).

-Here are some grocery budget tips we’ve mastered over our salad-eating years that you might find help you keep the cash in your wallet and beautiful food in your fridge:
+Here are some grocery budget tips I’ve mastered over the years that you might find help you keep the cash in your wallet and beautiful food in your fridge:

 Look beyond your chain supermarket.
 Check out local options and compare prices.
-Less expensive salad ingredients are out there and we can help you find them.
+Less expensive salad ingredients are out there and I can help you find them.

 BE A (WO)MAN WITH A PLAN